All Episodes

 This one is the most succinct.

-Dear Rush, why aren't the Republicans screaming from the rooftops every day about Obama's middle class tax increases?
+Dear Rush, why aren't the Republicans screaming from the rooftops every day about Obama's middle-class tax increases?

-Rush, my take home pay has dropped $300 a month due to tax increases, inflation hitting everywhere, especially in my utilities, heating bills going through the roof, food.
+Rush, my take-home pay has dropped $300 a month due to tax increases, inflation hitting everywhere, especially in my utilities, heating bills going through the roof, food.

-Everybody I know is getting hit the guy who lives in Boston.
+Everybody I know is getting hit.

 Everybody I know is getting hit the same way.

-Why aren't the Republicans talking about it?
+Why aren't the Republicans talking about this?

-Why aren't the Beltway Republicans every day they ought to be talking about this and building momentum for 2014?
+I mean, every day they ought to be talking about this and building momentum for 2014.

-So I I think this is happening all over the place, but the media isn't doing any stories on and I think that explains why the Republicans aren't.
+I think this is happening all over the place, but the media isn't doing any stories on that.

 The Republicans are in a purely reactionary mode right now.